etiennecollin/ift4055/report/main.typ

 This function scales the L2Norm between 0 and 1: 1 when the distance is 0 and 0
 as the distance approaches infinity.
 We then use the sum of $l_a$ and $l_b$ as the loss.

+Overall, when used in our set transformer, this loss allows us to generate embeddings that are able to differentiate between permutations and non-permutations of the input lists.
+This is exactly what is needed to train a model that does not care about the order of the points.

 #pagebreak()
 = Training Architecture and Process